Responding to climate change in Tanzania by strengthening dryland governance and planning

-District Councils are the local government authorities leading the planning and budgeting process for local development, responsible for understanding community priorities and investing in social and economic development.
-This work in Tanzania is part of a wider programme, underpinned by shared principles and a common approach to devolving climate finance to the local level.
+District councils are the local government authorities leading the planning and budgeting process for local development, responsible for understanding community priorities and investing in social and economic development.
+This work in Tanzania was part of a wider programme, underpinned by shared principles and a common approach to devolving climate finance to the local level.

-Along with a consortium of government and non-government partners, IIED is providing technical support to the government of Tanzania, in partnership with the United Nations Capital Development Fund (UNCDF).
-The task is to design and implement a devolved climate finance mechanism that will enable climate-resilient planning and budgeting.
+Along with a consortium of government and non-government partners, IIED provided technical support to the government of Tanzania, in partnership with the United Nations Capital Development Fund (UNCDF).
+The task was to design and implement a devolved climate finance mechanism that will enable climate-resilient planning and budgeting.

 Devolved climate finance in Tanzania

 The devolved climate finance consortium supports the local climate finance Initiative – a series of projects improving the alignment of national and local government priorities and making sure climate change adaptation is included in development planning in Tanzania.

 The consortium is chaired by the President's Office – Regional and Local Government (PO-RALG), and includes the Vice President’s Office, Ministry of Finance, as well as government training institutions, such as the Institute for Rural Development and Planning and the Local Government Training Institute.
 These institutions are responsible for developing programmes that will train future government employees on the approach and the lessons emerging from it.